 CLARK GESNER PAGE 3

-Don Bernhard was a staff photographer for the Philadelphia Bulletin Newspaper which stopped printing in 1982.
+Don Bernhard was a staff photographer for the Philadelphia Bulletin Newspaper.
 Don Bernhard combined his passion for photography with his passion for collecting and occasionally he would ask some of his subjects to sign his photos.
-He began his career as an amateur pre- World War II photographer.
+He began his career as an amateur post- World War II photographer.
 Later in life he took an avid interest in social and political history and he was an expert in capturing famous personalities in the public eye.
-Through his war experience, Don Bernhard felt that an expert photographer watches and waits for great photographs and his collection grew over the years.
+Through his Viet Nam war experience, Don Bernhard felt that an expert photographer watches and waits for great photographs and his collection grew over the years.
 He was a highly sought-after photographer for the newspaper and is credited for many of the vintage great photographs that the paper featured.
 He was able to use file photos from the Bulletin Reference.
-I am displaying a photo at the top of the page of an 8 x 11 inch envelope from Acme News Pictures which was mailed to him at The Evening Bulletin in 1935.
+I am displaying a photo at the top of the page of an 8 x 11 inch envelope from Acme News Pictures which was mailed to him at The Evening Bulletin.